mikey-t/dotnet-react-sandbox/docs/DotnetReactSandbox.md

 If you've just cloned the project, first install npm dependencies in the root as well as the client app by running:

 ```
-npm run npmInstall
+pnpm run pnpmInstall
 ```

-Then install `swig-cli` as a global npm package if you haven't already (if you don't, you'll have to prefix each command with `npx`):
+Then install `swig-cli` as a global npm package if you haven't already (if you don't, you'll have to prefix each command with `pnpm exec`):

 ```
-npm i -g swig-cli@latest
+pnpm i -g swig-cli@latest
 ```

 Get a list of all the available tasks by running: